-The XVF3610 firmware is provided as pre-compiled builds, UA, UA-HYBRID and INT; the first two builds provide a parameter control mechanism over USB Endpoint 0, whereas the last one uses IC as control interface.
+The XVF3610 firmware is provided as pre-compiled builds, UA, UA-HYBRID and INT; the first two builds provide a parameter control mechanism over USB Endpoint 0, whereas the last one uses I2C as the control interface.

 Device functions have controllable parameters for the audio pipeline, GPIO, sample rate settings, audio muxing, timing and general device setup and adjustment.
-Commands support either read using the GET\ prefix or write using the SET\ prefix.
+Commands support either read using the GET prefix or write using the SET prefix.
 Controllable parameters may either be readable and writeable, read-only or write-only.
-Various data types are supported including signed/unsigned integer of either 8b or 32b, fixed point signed/unsigned and floating-point.
+Various data types are supported including signed/unsigned integer of either 8b, 32b or 64b and fixed-point signed/unsigned.